SAP-archive/teched2021-INT360/exercises/ex1/README.md

 If you prefer, the notebook is also available on [Google Colab] after prior login.

 [Google Colab]: https://colab.research.google.com/github/SAP-samples/teched2021-INT360/blob/main/exercises/ex1/Data_Attribute_Recommendation_Regression_Model_Template.ipynb

-**Using the mybinder.org service or the Google Colab service is completely voluntary and you are responsible for any information that you may add to mybinder.org.
-The reference to the mybinder.org and Google Colab services are not an endorsement of the respective offerings.
-You will be subject to the terms and conditions and to the privacy policy of the respective offerings.**

-Once you have launched the notebook, you are all set.
-The remaining workshop content is located inside the notebook.

 #### Executing the Notebook locally